LousyValues/Monolith_Gantry_V2-VT/README.md

 ### X rail: MGN9H/MGN12H

-For FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints might be required).
+For FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).

 For TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.